Shabnam Nasimi: Early life and education

 Nasimi arrived in the United Kingdom in 1999 with her family, fleeing the Taliban regime in Afghanistan.
 They settled in South London as asylum seekers with no English language skills and limited resources.
 Her father, Nooralhaq Nasimi, earned a PhD in Law in the former Soviet Union and later founded the Afghanistan & Central Asian Association (ACAA), a UK-based refugee support charity.
 He was awarded an MBE in the 2022 New Year Honours for services to refugees.

 Nasimi was educated at St Saviour's and St Olave's Church of England School before pursuing a Law degree at the Open University and completing an MSc in Global Governance and International Security at Birkbeck, University of London.
 She spent part of her early childhood in Ukraine.

 Career and public work

-Nasimi was appointed Senior Policy Advisor to the Minister for Afghan Resettlement in November 2021 and to the Minister for Refugees in February 2022."Department for Levelling Up, Housing and Communities on Twitter" In this role, she supported 'Operation Warm Welcome', the UK’s initiative to integrate Afghans resettled after the Taliban's return to power.
+Nasimi was appointed Senior Policy Advisor to the Minister for Afghan Resettlement in November 2021 and to the Minister for Refugees in February 2022.
+In this role, she supported 'Operation Warm Welcome', the UK’s initiative to integrate Afghans resettled after the Taliban's return to power.

 In 2024, Nasimi co-founded the Friends of Afghan Women Network (FAWN) with journalist Sarah Sands.
 The organisation raises awareness of Afghan women's issues internationally and directs support to grassroots efforts within Afghanistan.